$\omega{\rm-}k_x$ Fano line shape in photonic crystal slabs: Introduction

+A typical $\omega$--$k_x$ transmission spectrum of the PCS rigorously calculated using the Fourier modal method~\cite{Moharam:1995:josaa, Li:1996:josaa} is presented in Fig.~\ref{fig1}(c).
+Similar spectra were observed both theoretically and experimentally in a number of papers~\cite{Christ:2003:prl, Yablonskii:2002:pssa, Belotelov:2014:prb}.
+The computed spectrum in Fig.~\ref{fig1}(c) demonstrates resonant minima governed by the excitation of quasiguided modes.
+According to Fig.~\ref{fig1}(b) the resonances have pronounced asymmetric Fano line-shape.
+The points of minimal transmission form two branches separated by a bandgap in the center of the first Brillouin zone.
+Let us note that the known $\omega$--$k_x$ approximations proposed in Refs.~[\onlinecite{Shipman:2005:pre, Shipman:2013:jmp}] have a limited applicability and allow one to describe only one branch of the transmission coefficient.
+The model proposed in Ref.~[\onlinecite{Lalanne:2008:nat}] takes account of two branches, but it describes only perforated metal films with extraordinary optical transmission.

-In this paper, we derive new spatiotemporal approximations for the complex transmission (reflection) spectrum (Fig.~1b) of the PCS in the vicinity of resonances.
-We refer to these approximations as spatiotemporal since they describe the transmission (reflection) coefficient as a function of both temporal and spatial frequencies of the incident light.
-Thus, the proposed approximations generalize the conventional Fano line-shape~\eqref{Fano} of one argument.
-For the first time, the spatiotemporal Fano line-shapes are obtained taking into account the structure symmetry and reciprocity, the energy conservation law, and the causality condition.
+In this paper, we derive new $\omega$--$k_x$ approximations for the complex transmission (reflection) spectrum [Fig.~\ref{fig1}(c)] of the PCS in the vicinity of resonances.
+The proposed approximations generalize the conventional Fano line-shape~\eqref{Fano} of one argument.
+For the first time, the $\omega$--$k_x$ Fano line-shapes are obtained taking into account the structure symmetry and reciprocity, the energy conservation law, and the causality condition.
 We believe that the results of the current paper are important for design of a wide range of photonic devices, such as guided-mode resonant filters, resonant structures for spatiotemporal pulse shaping, sensors, lasers, magneto-optical and non-linear devices.
-In particular, the spatiotemporal Fano line-shape can be used to describe a general class of spatiotemporal transformations of optical beams implemented by resonant diffraction structures.
+In particular, the $\omega$--$k_x$ Fano line-shape can be used to describe a general class of spatiotemporal transformations of optical beams implemented by resonant diffraction structures.

 The paper is organized in five sections.
-Following the Introduction, Section~\ref{section2} presents a rigorous derivation of the spatiotemporal Fano line-shape.
+Following the Introduction, Section~\ref{section2} presents the rigorous derivation of the $\omega$--$k_x$ Fano line-shape.
 Two types of approximation, parabolic and hyperbolic, are obtained.
 In the following sections we give physical interpretation of the approximations' parameters and determine the relations between them.
 In particular, the consequences of the structure symmetry are studied in Section~\ref{section3} while the causality condition is discussed in Section~\ref{section4}.